ilios/user-guide/schools/add-new-school.md

 ![new school added](../images/schools/add_new/new_school_added.png)

 Since this is a new school, the screen will not initially contain any data.
 It can be added now or at any point in the future.
 Refer to upcoming sections for more details on configuring the new school for use.

+## Delete / Remove School

+This action must be done at the database level.
+We do not provide this in the interface currently.